-&lt;sup>7This includes gender identity, gender expression, sexual orientation, and sex stereotypes.
+7This includes gender identity, gender expression, sexual orientation, and sex stereotypes.

-&lt;sup>8Implicitly or explicitly.
+8Implicitly or explicitly.

-&lt;sup>11This would include having another person touch you sexually, forcibly, and/or without consent.
+11This would include having another person touch you sexually, forcibly, and/or without consent.

-$^{12}$ 34 U.S.C.
+1234 U.S.C.
 12291 defines "economic abuse" in the context of dating violence and domestic violence, as,

-- iii. exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty. - To categorize an incident as Domestic Violence under this Policy, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
-The people cohabitating must be current or former spouses or have an intimate relationship. - 34 U.S.C.
-12291 provides that "any form of technology" includes but is not limited to: internet enabled devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies. - The state definition of consent is [ ], which is applicable to criminal prosecutions for sex offenses in [State] but may differ from the definition used by the School to address policy violations. - Bondage, discipline/dominance, submission/sadism, and masochism. - The School's Anti-Bullying Policy prohibits bullying not covered by this policy. - VAWA is the Violence Against Women Act, enacted in 1994 and codified in part at 42 U.S.C. sections 13701 through 14040. - Anywhere this procedure indicates "Title IX Coordinator," the School may substitute a trained designee. - Disability discrimination complaints involving Future Professionals will be processed using the School Policies and Procedures for Students with Disabilities. - If circumstances require, the Director, Managing Owner, or Title IX Coordinator will designate another person to oversee the Grievance Process should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable, unable to fulfill their duties, or have a conflict of interest. - Per the 2020 Title IX regulations, recipients are prohibited from Informal Resolution of a complaint by a Future Professional against an employee. - These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR §106.45. - Such a Complainant is still entitled to supportive measures, but the Formal Grievance Process is not applicable unless the Title IX Coordinator signs the complaint in the event the Complainant cannot/will not do so. - "Available" means the party cannot insist on an Advisor who simply does not have inclination, time, or availability.
-Also, the Advisor cannot have conflicting roles, such as being a Title IX Coordinator who has an active role in the matter, or a supervisor who must monitor and implement sanctions. - Subject to the state law provisions or School policy above. - This is being provided for informational purposes and does not constitute the School's endorsement of any of the external individuals/organizations listed. - The parties may not want discussions that take place within Informal Resolution to be admissible in a later Formal Grievance Process, but essential facts must and do transfer from the informal process to the formal.
-Disclosing something in an informal setting to shield it from formal admissibility is a cynical strategy, so the School will take care in determining the terms of any assurances of the confidentiality of the Informal Resolution. - External, trained, third-party, neutral professionals may also be used to serve in Pool roles. - Unless an expedited hearing is agreed to by all parties.
+- a. behavior that is coercive, deceptive, or unreasonably controls or restrains a person's ability, - b. to acquire, use, or maintain economic resources to which they are entitled, including using coercion, fraud, or manipulation to: - i. restrict a person's access to money, assets, credit, or financial information; - ii. unfairly use a person's personal economic resources, including money, assets, and credit, for one's own advantage; or - iii. exert undue influence over a person's financial and economic behavior or decisions, including forcing default on joint or other financial obligations, exploiting powers of attorney, guardianship, or conservatorship, or failing or neglecting to act in the best interests of a person to whom one has a fiduciary duty.

+13To categorize an incident as Domestic Violence under this Policy, the relationship between the Respondent and the Complainant must be more than just two people living together as roommates.
+The people cohabitating must be current or former spouses or have an intimate relationship.

+1434 U.S.C.
+12291 provides that "any form of technology" includes but is not limited to: internet enabled devices, cameras and imaging programs, apps, location tracking devices, or communication technologies, or any other emerging technologies.

+15The state definition of consent is [], which is applicable to criminal prosecutions for sex offenses in [State] but may differ from the definition used by the School to address policy violations.

+16Bondage, discipline/dominance, submission/sadism, and masochism.

+17The School's Anti-Bullying Policy prohibits bullying not covered by this policy.

+18VAWA is the Violence Against Women Act, enacted in 1994 and codified in part at 42 U.S.C. sections 13701 through 14040.

+19Anywhere this procedure indicates "Title IX Coordinator," the School may substitute a trained designee.

+20Disability discrimination complaints involving Future Professionals will be processed using the School Policies and Procedures for Students with Disabilities.

+21If circumstances require, the Director, Managing Owner, or Title IX Coordinator will designate another person to oversee the Grievance Process should an allegation be made about the Coordinator or the Coordinator be otherwise unavailable, unable to fulfill their duties, or have a conflict of interest.

+22Per the 2020 Title IX regulations, recipients are prohibited from Informal Resolution of a complaint by a Future Professional against an employee.

+23These dismissal requirements are mandated by the 2020 Title IX Regulations, 34 CFR §106.45.

+24Such a Complainant is still entitled to supportive measures, but the Formal Grievance Process is not applicable unless the Title IX Coordinator signs the complaint in the event the Complainant cannot/will not do so.

+25 "Available" means the party cannot insist on an Advisor who simply does not have inclination, time, or availability.
+Also, the Advisor cannot have conflicting roles, such as being a Title IX Coordinator who has an active role in the matter, or a supervisor who must monitor and implement sanctions.

+26Subject to the state law provisions or School policy above.

+27This is being provided for informational purposes and does not constitute the School's endorsement of any of the external individuals/organizations listed.